petelindgren/FastAPIAuth/examples/requirements/01_dockerfile_with_single_file/README.md

 ## Run a command in a new container

-  Start the Docker Image in a new Container
+  Start the Docker Image `dockerfile-singlefile-image` in a new Container `dockerfile-singlefile-container`

   ```sh
   docker run -d --name dockerfile-singlefile-container  -p 80:80 dockerfile-singlefile-image